dmuratov-als/shell-link-checker/README.md

   : '# specify the URL to check*' local         address=''

-  : '# specify non-empty value to exclude external (except mailto and tel) links from the results.
+  : '# specify non-empty value to exclude external (except mailto, tel, and callto) links from the results.
 Mutually exclusive with $subtree_only' local   internal_only=''

   : '# specify non-empty value to exclude any links up the $address tree (ending with a trailing slash) from the results.
 Mutually exclusive with $internal_only, but takes precedence'